APS Upgrade and SEES APS beamlines in 2025

 13-BM-D (Computed Microtomography; Diamond Anvil Cell; Large Volume Press)

-Scientific Commissioning with first user experiments in 2024-3.
-Anticipated return to General User Operations in 2025-1.
+Scientific Commissioning with anticipated restart of General User Program in 2025-2.
 The vertical focusing mirror for this branch was sent out for re-polishing to be able to better handle the coherence of the beam.
-We expect and are hoping this to be returned by November.
-Installing and commissioning it will take the better part of a week.
-This mirror is needed for vertical focusing for DAC experiments, and for pink-beam imaging and tomography.
-Those techniques will need a bit of additional commissioning once that mirror is in place, but all methods have been able to do some technical commissioning.
+It has now been reinstalled and commissioning is underway.
+This mirror is needed for vertical focusing for DAC experiments and pink-beam imaging and tomography.
+All methods have been able to do some scientific commissioning and several users have already conducted successful experiments.

 13-ID-C/D (Diamond Anvil Cell; Large Volume Press; Surface/Interface Science)

 The DAC program will replace its optical table and switch to new high-precision focusing optics in the coming months.
-This table is not yet manufactured, so commissioning in 2024-3 will use the existing table.
-The new Eiger 9M detector is on-hand, and will be ready for use during technical and scientific commissioning.
+This table is being manufactured now, so experiments in early 2025 will use the existing table.
+The new Eiger 9M detector is on hand and ready for use.

 13-ID-E (X-ray Microprobe)

-Technical Commissioning with anticipated transition to Scientific Commissioning with first users either late in 2024-3 or 2025-1.
+Scientific Commissioning with first users in 2025-1 (selected from GU proposals for 2025-1).
 The monochromator and double-horizontal mirrors are in place and are being commissioned.
 At some point in the coming months, the crystal cage for the ID-E monochromator will be upgraded for better thermal management.
 The new high-precision KB focusing optics for the end-station are in hand, but the bender mechanism needs some modification to use these, and we expect that to happen in the next few months.
-Commissioning will start with the older, existing KB mirrors (which are pretty good!).
-The main XRF detector is out for repair, but is expected to be returned by November.
-In the meantime, we’re starting to commission with an older Vortex ME-4.
+Commissioning has started with the older, existing KB mirrors (already achieving ~750nm focused spot using the new source!).
+IDE anticipates full restart of our General User Program in 2025-2, even though some optics improvements are still planned.